 You will need the correct name and street address of each defendant and claimant.
-You must describe what happened and when it happened.
+You cannot use a P.O.
+Box.

 What if I do not have the defendant's correct, legal name?

 You can still start your case.
 You can use any name that the business or person operating the business uses.
 But once you get the correct information, give it to the Court Clerk.
 (If you do not provide the correct information, it will be very hard for you to collect your money judgment, if you win.)